• Kalahari Desert • Fish River Canyon • Wild horses of the Namib Desert • Swakopmund • Damaraland • Etosha National Park

 Day 6: Namib Desert The morning demands an early start.
 Entering the Namib Naukluft National Park with sunrise, the first rays of sunlight paint the mountains of sand into a variety of apricot, red and orange, contrasted against a crisp blue skyline, enrapturing our senses, and providing an opportunity to capture this impressive landscape on film.
 You will be captivated by the surreal Deadvlei surrounded by some of the highest dunes on earth and Sossusvlei, where the dry Tsauchab River ends abruptly amongst dunes.
 Take the opportunity to walk up one of these majestic dunes to admire the desert landscape beneath.
 After that, we visit the Sesriem Canyon, a life-sustaining natural phenomenon in the heart of the Namib Desert.

 Day 7: Namib Desert > Swakopmund After breakfast we continue our journey approaching the little settlement of Solitaire on the edge of the Namib Naukluft National Park, feeling like you have arrived in the middle of nowhere.
 Here it is worthwhile to enjoy a cup of coffee with the delightful apple-pie written about in so many travel books before travelling via the desolate, rolling hills of the Kuiseb Valley towards the Atlantic Ocean.
 Reaching the coastal harbour town of Walvis Bay, we visit the shallow lagoon, one of the most important wetland areas on the African continent and a RAMSAR World Heritage Site.
 Over 80% of Africa's lesser flamingos breed in this lagoon and present a breath-taking picture when they appear in groups.
 Continuing along the scenic route between the dune belt and the Atlantic Ocean we reach Swakopmund, where the rest of the day is spent at leisure.
 With palm-lined streets and seaside promenades, Swakopmund is a popular holiday destination in Namibia.
 Its pleasant summer climate and long stretched beaches attract anglers and surfers from all over Southern Africa.
 For the international guest, Swakopmund is a bohemian mix of German architecture and African rhythms, a laid back attitude with adrenalin activities, misty mornings and desert heat.
 It is colourful, it is vibrant, but most of all, it is pure fun.
+On the Superior version a Catamaran marine cruise with fresh oysters and sparkling wine is included.

 Day 8: Swakopmund Swakopmund is often fondly referred to as the "playground of Namibia", it has numerous activities ranging from, adventure to exploring the fascinating features of the Namib Desert and the animals and plants that occur and survive here.
 Embrace the relaxed pace of this idyllic coastal town while enjoying coffee and freshly baked pastries in one of the many cafés.
 Alternatively explore the rugged, sweltering desert on a day tour, or view this awesome, environment from the air on a scenic flight.
 Find your inner child and push adrenaline to its limits with extreme adventures such as skydiving over the desert or quad biking and sand boarding on the dunes.
 Take time to get the feel of this quaint town with its historic buildings, museums, shopping arcades and beach bar that has transformed into its own personality by the vibrant use of colour and the bohemian lifestyle.